How to Determine Customer Churn Rate

-In this article, I am going to use my experience as a Director of Retention Analytics for a major US cable company to explain how to calculate the churn rate that will work for your business.
+In this article, I am going to use my experience as a Director of Retention Analytics for a major US cable company to explain how to define and calculate the customer churn rate that will work for your business.

-I will go over the definition of metrics used in the churn rate calculation as well as closely related terms such as attrition and survival.
+I will go over the definitions of metrics used in the churn rate calculation as well as closely related terms such as attrition and survival rates.

 Lastly, I will provide recommendations on how to report on churn metrics.